leonschoene/41934_Advanced_BIM_Group_20/README.md

 ## Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?
 For our point of view, less tools would have been better.
 Some of the tools like Linked Data and Node-RED were just introduced, but we do not know how to apply them in our code.
 So, we believe that less tools which are explained better and implemented.

+# Future for Advanced use of OpenBIM
+## Are you likely to use OpenBIM tools in your thesis?
+It will depend on the topic of the thesis and also if there is a company included or not.
+If there is the possibility to use OpenBIM tools for the thesis, we will use them.
+OpenBIM shows us how to fasten processes and collect or add information effectively.
+## Are you likely to use OpenBIM tools in your professional life in the next 10 years?
+Through regulations for bigger projects from governments, we will be forced to use BIM in our professional lives.
+Therefore, closed BIM is not a practical solution for developing a project where multiple contractors are in, we guess that we will use OpenBIM in our lives after graduation.
+# Wrap up
+Conclude the journey through A1-A5
+We started both on a low level of using OpenBIM, but we came with some experience in programming outside of ifcopenshell.
+The first assignment was a bit of complicated work because it felt that Excel was not made to handle this kind of big data to get information easily.
+The following assignment was much more interesting and also much more work.
+We had to dig deeper into IFC and ifcopenshell, a new field in programming for us.
+This assignment was the first time that we learned a lot by using ifcopenshell and Python to get information out of the model to use them for our purpose.
+In this assignment, we tried to get the start and end points of each element to use the data in other FEM software.
+Despite we could not export an IFC file, we developed the code to get the information and saw what is possible with OpenBIM.
+The same feeling we had in the third assignment when we added information to the model.
+We were able to change the model in a few seconds which takes hours if you had to do that manually.
+From using software to coming in contact with BIM or 3D modelling, in this course, we gained knowledge in using Python in OpenBIM and writing or creating tutorials in a way that others can understand the tool and use it properly.